-Rutgers University is a public school that has three regional campuses distributed throughout the state.
-Two of these campuses host law schools, which were independently administrated until their ABA approved merger in 2015.
-Since the merger, prospective students file a single application for admittance to Rutgers Law School.
+Rutgers University is a public school with three regional campuses distributed throughout the state.
+Two of these campuses host law schools, which were independently administrated until their ABA-approved merger in 2015.
+Prospective students file a single application for admittance to Rutgers Law School.
 Upon admission, the student then indicates whether they prefer to study at the Camden or Newark campus.

-- Camden Campus -- Located across the Delaware River from Philadelphia, the Camden campus is well known for producing a large number of clerkships post-graduation.
-The school also offers an unusual part-time day program that provides nontraditional students with greater flexibility than elsewhere.
+- Camden Campus -- Located across the Delaware River from Philadelphia, the Camden campus is well known for producing many students who are offered clerkships after graduation.
+The school also offers a part-time day program that gives nontraditional students greater flexibility than elsewhere.

-- Newark Campus -- Located across the Hudson River from Manhattan, the Newark campus was, prior to its merger with the Camden campus, the most reputable law school in New Jersey.
+- Newark Campus -- Located across the Hudson River from Manhattan, Rutgers Newark is arguably the most reputable law school in New Jersey.
 Supreme Court Justice Ruth Bader Ginsberg taught law at Rutgers for many years and founded the school's "Women's Rights Law Reporter."
-The school is also well-known for its clinical program, the first of its kind in New Jersey, and among the first in the nation.
+The school is also well-known for its clinical program, the first of its kind in New Jersey and among the first in the nation.

 Seton Hall University School of Law

 Seton Hall Law, located in downtown Newark, is New Jersey's only private law school.
 Much of the school is housed at One Newark Center, just blocks from Penn Station Newark, New Jersey Transit, and PATH trains to Manhattan.

 Seton Hall's graduates have enjoyed very high bar exam passage and post-graduation employment rates.
 As a private institution, Seton Hall's tuition tends to be much higher than Rutgers, about $60,000 a year.
 However, a very high percentage of students receive scholarships covering a significant portion of the tuition, which may alter one's cost-benefit analysis.